x157/x157.github.io/UE5/Engine/Resave-Assets.md

 - `-NoShaderCompile` will disable shader compiling, maybe that's what you want, maybe it isn't
   - It seems like this switch significantly speeds up the process...
+- `-GCFREQ=1000` has been reported to significantly improve performance
+  - In the example setting of 1000 it causes Garbage Collection to occur every 1000 packages
+  - You can experiment with increasing/decreasing this number to see the effect on your hardware
 - `-OnlySaveDirtyPackages` will not actually save the file unless it really changed
   - If you don't use this, *every* asset will be rewritten, even those with no changes at all
   - Unfortunately, using this may mean that some files are *not* rewritten that **should be** rewritten.